Covid-19 coronavirus: Funeral services won't happen for at least four weeks

 Livestreaming services has become more common but wouldn't really be an option - only a celebrant or minister could attend in person, and as such watching from isolation at home wouldn't give much sense of togetherness.

-The extraordinary Covid-19 restrictions could well mean that people die alone and are buried or cremated alone.
+The extraordinary Covid-19 restrictions could well mean that people die alone, and are buried or cremated without the presence of family and friends.

 "The word sad doesn't adequately express the awful situation that would be, for that individual and those people that would have been part of acknowledging their life.
 That is so important to us as human beings, to be able to grieve correctly and properly ... we are going to have a lot of families in the future who have unresolved issues around the death of their loved one."